Art collection in ancient Rome: Private collections

+Livy, a 1st-century BCE Roman historian, stated that the Roman passion for collecting Greek artwork originated from the capture of Syracuse in 211 BCE.
+He claims that following the conquest of Syracuse, large quantities of Greek art flowed into Rome as the spoils of war; this loot then began to be collected by the Romans.
+Livy viewed this obsession with Hellenism negatively, calling the statues looted from Syracuse "tokens of danger" and "allurements of vice."
+He warned his readers, "the more I fear that these things [Greek artwork] will capture us rather than we them."
+Loot from other conquests became sought after by Roman collectors; ebony was sent to Rome following the defeat of Mithridates in 66 BCE and Lucius Scipio exported chased silverware and golden vessels to Rome after his conquest of Asia in 189 BCE.

 Engraved gems

 A popular, and conveniently portable, type of object collected was the engraved gem.
 Many Greek and Hellenistic artists were very well-known and sought after.
 Famous collectors begin with King Mithridates VI of Pontus (d.
 63 BC), whose collection was part of the booty of Pompey the Great, who donated it to the Temple of Jupiter in Rome.
 Julius Caesar was determined to excel Pompey in this as in other areas, and later gave six collections to his own Temple of Venus Genetrix; according to Suetonius gems were among his varied collecting passions.
 Many later emperors also collected gems.
 Chapters 4-6 of Book 37 of the Natural History of Pliny the Elder give a summary art history of the Greek and Roman tradition, and of Roman collecting.
 According to Pliny Marcus Aemilius Scaurus, praetor in 56 BC, was the first Roman collector.